pdolezal/net.yetamine.nls/README.md

 String-based resources are the most common case of resources that therefore they have special support for easier use.
 Besides that, they are special because they are often stored in text files like Java properties or XML documents and they can be often dealt with by non-developers as well.
 Object resources differ: they can't be stored in such a natural way, they need more programmatic support (and therefore developers to mantain them) etc. Fortunately, they are so rare.

-However, even for rare cases it is quite good to have at least some support for them.
+However, even for rare cases it is quite good to have at least some support if possible.
 Actually, all string-based resources described above have a relationship to object resources, employing the `ResourceObject` interface.
-For other resource than these standard string-based resources, arbitrary instances of the `ResourceObject` instances can be created.
-Object resources have one outstanding specific: their definitions may employ a fallback that is hardwired in the code, therefore the code can be runnable even when no resources are available.
+For the resources other than these standard string-based resources, arbitrary instances of the `ResourceObject` can be created.
+Object resources exploit by default one special trait: their definitions may employ a fallback that is hardwired in the code, therefore the code can be runnable even when no (external) resources are available.
 This may be often desired with the respect to the nature of object resources.

 One outstanding case of real use of an object resource in JDK is related to `java.awt.ComponentOrientation`.
 Here is an example of dealing with such a resource using our object resources: